J&K leaders Sajjad Lone, Waheed Para released from detention

 'Are we still a Democracy’, asks Priyanka Gandhi as Kashmir lockdown completes 6 months

 Out of the 40 former legislators detained, 33 were shifted from the MLAs' Hostel on November 17.
 Many others who were under house arrest have been released.
 The decision to detain Farooq Abdullah under the Public Safety Act came under heavy criticism.
-At first he was detained for a period of three months and then the same was extended by another three months.
+At first, he was detained for a period of three months and then the same was extended by another three months.